 Find more history about Louis Marx at Wikipedia

-What's your Marx worth?
+What's your Marx worth in 2021?
 Here are some recently sold items.